Abuse that is not metabolized is often repeated in subsequent generations.

 Fort Gross-Friedrichsburg [HD] - Princes Town, Western Region, Ghana (February 2012)

-History of Trauma Within White Ethnicities
+History of Trauma within White Ethnicities

 "Powerful white bodies also created formal structures and institutions to reinforce these notions of supremacy by which poor white bodies benefited from and fully participated in.
 Black and Native bodies were deliberately presented as straw men for white bodies to blow their ancient unhealed historical trauma through."